oustaman/l5-awdd-block-template/README.md

 - Set frequent deadlines for all of the various elements of the project when relevant.
 - Support each other by meeting each deadline with your personal contribution.
 - Meet physically or virtually out of class time.
 Think about what needs to be done synchronously or asynchronously.
-- Set up and agree communications channels.
+- Set up and agree on communications channels.
-- Each team member should read the instructions for each element - don't rely on the project manager alone.
+- Each team member should read the instructions for each element - do not rely on the project manager alone.
 - Track contributions on GiHub.
 If someone is failing to contribute their fair share to the group, manage this or discuss the issues with the tutors **urgently**.
 - Make the most of every taught session to move the project forward.